 Blockchain technology is a peer-to-peer transaction network, the function of which is to keep the transaction records of payments on a public ledger.
 This ledger requires all transactions made to undergo a confirmation process, proving that the transaction occurred- this is where the miner steps in!

-Crypto enthusiasts who are mining are conducting these network confirmations as a service to the crypto network, ensuring each transaction has been securely completed.
+Crypto enthusiasts who are mining Bitcoin in Australia are conducting these network confirmations as a service to the crypto network, ensuring each transaction has been securely completed.
 As a reward, miner’s will be paid in Bitcoin that is generated periodically as payment in what’s referred to as blocks.

 These blocks are new bitcoins, generated from the mining activity, and will be of equal value to the current market price of Bitcoin.

 With regard to Bitcoin specifically, only a finite amount can ever be created (21 Million, of which 18.5 million have been already created).
 Hence why there are often similarities drawn between Bitcoin and Gold as both being precious assets